Stray Kids & Their Fans Are Growing Up Together

 “But just like in daily life, there are things that you're facing — issues, or roadblocks when you're on your way to a dream and things that you want to do in life.
 The theme of our music is that we want to overcome that together.”

-Hyunjin, a striking rapper and dancer beloved by fans for his emotional intelligence, lays out simply what he feels people his age today feel they are most often up against: “There are two types of people.
+Hyunjin, a striking rapper and dancer beloved by fans for his emotional intelligence, lays out what he feels people his age today feel they are most often up against: “There are two types of people.
 One is somebody who doesn't really know exactly what they want to do with their life.
 They don't really have a dream, so they're trying to find themselves and decide what they want to do.
-And then there's people who do have a particular goal or dream, and they're trying to wrestle with how exactly they’re going to achieve it.”
+And then there are people who do have a particular goal or dream, and they're trying to wrestle with how exactly they’re going to achieve it.”

 It’s not simply that Hyunjin and the seven other members of Stray Kids (a ninth, Woojin, left the company suddenly late last year for unknown reasons) are guessing what’s on Stay’s mind — they know firsthand, thanks to their uniquely close relationship that they’ve taken care to nurture over the past two years in a few ways.
-The first, and in many ways the most important, is by connecting through their music, which they’ve self-produced before they officially debuted as a group.
+The first, and in many ways the most important, is by connecting through their music, which they’ve self-produced even before they officially debuted as a group.
 This creative license allows them to speak directly to their fans and reveal themselves in a truly authentic way.
 It is also the reason why Stray Kids’ music — often a creative mix of EDM, rap, and rock — sounds so distinctive in the K-pop landscape, and even beyond Korea’s borders.
 “All eight of us have different preferences and tastes in music, so we can each bring a different color to the music we make,” says Changbin.
 “It lets our music be more diverse and it allows us to try new things.”

 Advertisement